Due to server problems the application deadline for this call is extended 24 hours to 14.00 (2 p.m.), Wednesday 20 March.

 A certain proportion of the applications with the lowest grades from the members’ individual reviews are screened out before the review panel meeting.
 These applications will not be the subject of discussion, which gives room for more detailed discussion and prioritisation of the applications of higher quality, which have a reasonable chance of being funded.

 The applications screened out only receive a overall grade and a standardised final statement after the decision is made.
 The other applications receive an individual final statement that reflects the review panel’s discussion and overall assessment of the scientific quality of the application.

 For starting grants and for grants for employment as a half-time researcher in a clinical environment, a two-stage procedure is used.
 Based on their scientific review, the review panels nominate applications of high quality to a second stage.
 At the second stage, an overall review panel makes a joint proposal for a decision.

 Evaluation criteria and guiding questions

 The evaluation of the scientific quality of your application is made based on four basic criteria (Scientific quality of the proposed research, Novelty and originality, Merits of the applicant, Feasibility).
 The purpose of using several components is to achieve a multi-faceted evaluation.
-In general, the scientific quality of the project receives a greater focus when evaluating starting grant applications.
-The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade scale.
+In general, the scientific quality of the project receives a greater focus when evaluating applications for project grant, while the competency of the applicant is given greater weight when evaluating individual/career support.
+The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade grade scale.